Baby Separation Anxiety - The More Your Baby Clings, the More You Let Him! 10 Tips to Ease Baby Separation Anxiety

 The Good News about Baby Separation Anxiety

-Baby separation anxiety: infant crying, comforted my mother's embrace.It's a positive, healthy sign: Baby separation anxiety is an absolutely normal and healthy phase of child development.
+Baby separation anxiety: infant crying, comforted my mother's embrace.It's a positive, healthy sign: Separation anxiety in babies is an absolutely normal and healthy phase of child development.

 Your baby is securely attached to you (secure attachment is a term from attachment theory: The fact that your baby wants you all the time means that you've done a great job.
 Your bond is strong and healthy.
 Your baby associates you with security and love and feels 'whole' when you are together.